 Whether you’re a bright-eyed beginner making your first foray into hosting or an old hand with many a tale to tell, there are always tips and tricks you can learn to help you lighten the load and make you a better host.

-Here are our top 16 tips for hosting your short term Airbnb vacation rental.
+Here are our top 16 tips for hosting your Airbnb vacation rental.

-There are also other lesser known but still significantly large platforms like Flipkey that can help you maintain a full calendar throughout the year.
+There are also other lesser known but still significantly large platforms like Hopper and Flipkey that can help you maintain a full calendar throughout the year.